OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 ### Quantity Tampering

 - Can you add negative numbers of items to to your basket?
+    - If the total has to be positive, can you add some negative values to reduce it?
 - Can you add non-integer numbers of items?
 - If quality values are from a dropdown, can you tamper to use other ones?